obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submit your plugin.md

 > [!warning] Ignore merge conflicts
 > If you see in your PR GitHub's warning `This branch has conflicts that must be resolved`, just ignore it.
 Don't merge or rebase your PR.
-> Once your plugin passes all reviews, Obsidian team will resolve those conflicts before publishing your plugin.
+> Once your plugin passes all reviews, the Obsidian team will resolve those conflicts before publishing your plugin.

 ## Step 4: Address review comments